Rokra1995/ML-houseprice-pipeline/README.md

    - To get more possible relevant information we included:
      - funda_2020: A dataset about sold houses in 2020
      - broker_info: A dataset about information on the housing brokers
-     - cbs_info: A dataset with info about the Municpalitys and Districts of the netherlands
+     - cbs_info: A dataset with info about the Municipalities and Districts of the Netherlands
-     - crime_info: A dataset with more info about the municpalitys regarding to crime
+     - crime_info: A dataset with more info about the municpalities regarding crime
-     - tourist_info: A dataset with more info about the municpalitys regarding to tourism
+     - tourist_info: A dataset with more info about the municpalities regarding tourism
-     - pc6: A dataset containing the postcodes of each municipality and neighbourhood in the netherlands to link the data
+     - pc6: A dataset containing the postcodes of each municipality and neighbourhood in the Netherlands to be able to link the data
    - Data level 0:
      - only funda 2018 data
    - Data level 1: